Context-Aware Deep Learning for Robust Channel Extrapolation in Fluid Antenna Systems: Numerical Results

-Figs.~\ref{fig:2times4} and \ref{fig:8times16} illustrate the NMSE curves of different models under various SNR conditions, as a function of the observed port ratio, for FAS sizes of $2~{\rm cm}\times4~{\rm cm}$ and $8~{\rm cm}\times16~{\rm cm}$, respectively.
-We reproduce the AGMAE in \cite{zhang2024learning} as a baseline for comparison.
-The simplified version of CANet without spatial amplitude perturbation and spectral consistency loss is denoted as `CANet-B', while the full CANet model includes all the proposed components.
-In the figures, curves with the same line style represent the same SNR setting.
+Fig.~2 illustrates the NMSE performance of different models as a function of the observation ratio for a $2~\mathrm{cm}\times4~\mathrm{cm}$ FAS array under multiple SNR conditions, where Figs.~\ref{fig:2a_base} and \ref{fig:2b_28ghz} correspond to the carrier frequencies of $3.4$~GHz and $28$~GHz, respectively.
+We reproduce AGMAE in \cite{zhang2024learning} as a representative deep-learning-based baseline tailored for FAS scenarios, and additionally include CT\cite{zhang2023ai} as a comparison model, which was originally designed for channel extrapolation in conventional \textbf{multiple-input multiple-output (MIMO)} systems, to evaluate the applicability of generic extrapolation models to FAS settings.
+In the figure, the same line style is used to indicate the same SNR condition.

-The results demonstrate that as the ratio of observed ports increases, the NMSE of all the models decreases considerably, showing that richer observed information leads to better reconstruction performance.
-Under extremely low observation rates (e.g., $5\%$), AGMAE slightly outperforms CANet-B, suggesting that its structure has certain advantages under highly sparse inputs.
-But in most observation rates, CANet-B consistently surpasses AGMAE.
-Furthermore, with the incorporation of amplitude spectrum perturbation and spectral consistency loss, the overall performance of CANet is further improved.
-For example, at an observation rate of $20\%$ with the $2~{\rm cm} \times 4~{\rm cm}$ FAS, CANet achieves up to a $3~{\rm dB}$ NMSE gain over CANet-B, demonstrating stronger noise robustness and generalization ability.
-Fig.~\ref{fig:8times16} shows a similar trend under a larger FAS size, validating the adaptability and effectiveness of the proposed method across different physical FAS configurations.
+For both carrier frequencies, the NMSE of all models decreases monotonically with the observation ratio, indicating that richer port observations improve CSI reconstruction accuracy.
+However, under sparse observations, especially in low-SNR conditions, CT exhibits limited performance gains, suggesting that directly reusing MIMO-oriented extrapolation structures is insufficient to capture the fine-grained port correlations inherent in FAS.
+In contrast, AGMAE demonstrates more stable extrapolation performance across both frequency bands, while the proposed CANet consistently achieves the lowest NMSE under all SNR and observation ratio settings, highlighting its adaptability to different carrier frequencies.

+To further evaluate the impact of channel extrapolation accuracy on communication performance, the outage probability is evaluated based on the signal model and port selection criteria described in \cite{Waqar2023Deep}.
+Fig.~3 presents the outage probability (OP) as a function of the SINR threshold under a fixed observation ratio of $10\%$ for different methods.
+Here, \emph{Baseline} denotes the case where transmission is performed using full but noisy CSI, while \emph{Reference} corresponds to direct transmission based only on the observable port CSI.
+Figs.~\ref{fig:3a_OP} correspond to observation input SNRs of $0$~dB and $20$~dB, respectively.

+Under both SNR settings, CANet achieves the lowest OP over the entire SINR threshold range.
+Although the Baseline exploits full-port observations, its performance is still limited by measurement noise; in contrast, CANet effectively suppresses observation noise during extrapolation by learning the spatial correlation and statistical structure of FAS channels, thereby achieving improved communication reliability.
+As the observation input SNR increases to $20$~dB, the performance gap among different methods narrows, while CANet consistently maintains a clear advantage, demonstrating its robustness under varying noise conditions.